Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 The following are some of the most common situations in which people would find self-treatment useful.
 The extent of self-treatment recommendations offered to the traveler should reflect the remoteness and difficulty of travel and the availability of reliable medical care at the particular destination.
 The recommended self-treatment options for each disease are provided in the designated section of the Yellow Book.

 Altitude illness or acute mountain sickness (AMS) is a risk for travelers who ascend rapidly to altitudes >8,000 ft (2,440 m).
-Certain common travel destinations, such as Cuzco, Peru, or Lhasa, Tibet, involve flying to altitudes of 11,300 ft (3,445 m) or 12,700 ft (3,870 m).
+Certain common travel destinations, such as Cuzco, Peru, or Lhasa, Tibet, involve flying to altitudes of 11,150 ft (3,400 m) or 12,000 ft (3,660 m), respectively.
 The symptoms of headache, anorexia, nausea, fatigue, lassitude, and poor sleep can largely be prevented or treated with acetazolamide (see the Altitude Illness section later in this chapter).

 Jet lag affects almost everyone who crosses 3 or more time zones.
 There is no consensus on the optimal pharmacologic treatment or prevention of the symptoms of jet lag, but sleeping medication taken at the destination may help regularize sleep patterns (see the Jet Lag section later in this chapter).